IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week2.md

 ## Individual contribution of each participant

-**Palkina Sofia** – organized 2 discussion meetings (12.06 - meeting with TA Mary and after discussion of the amendments she proposed; 16.06 - discussion of plans taking into account the backlog and board rules), crate backlog, development of non-functional parts of the design (color palettes, etc.), database operations for creating, deleting, and searching users and wrote this report
+**Palkina Sofia** – organized 2 discussion meetings (12.06 - meeting with TA Mary and after discussion of the amendments she proposed; 16.06 - discussion of plans taking into account the backlog and board rules), create backlog, development of non-functional parts of the design (color palettes, etc.), database operations for creating, deleting, and searching users and wrote this report

 https://trello.com/c/qBfP0f4T